• About

 How To Make Potato Kibbeh

+Next, hand-knead everything together.
+Add in drizzles of olive oil as you knead.
 To serve, spoon the mixture into a large serving plate and use a spatula to spread it out.
-Drizzle with some more olive oil and serve.
+Make a nice pattern.

 Tips and Tricks

-• Use olive oil in the potato mixture: Even though not all potato kibbeh recipes call for olive oil to be kneaded into the mixture it makes such a great difference in the texture and taste.
+• Use olive oil in the potato mixture: Even though not all potato kibbeh recipes call for olive oil to be kneaded into the mixture, it makes such a great difference in the texture and taste.

 • Mash the potatoes while they're a bit hot: This helps to stop lumps from forming as you mash.
+Use a potato masher.

-• Use the freshest ingredients: Don't substitute the herbs, make sure your potatoes are fresh.
+• Use the freshest ingredients: Don't substitute the herbs; make sure your potatoes are fresh.
 This makes a huge difference when it comes to the taste of this dish.

 Variations and Substitutions